Codecademy/docs/content/css/concepts/animations/terms/animation-fill-mode/animation-fill-mode.md

 CatalogContent:
   - "learn-css"
   - "paths/front-end-engineer-career-path"
-  - "paths/full-stack-engineer-career-path"
 ---

-Defines what values are applied by an animation outside of its execution time.
+The `animation-fill-mode` animiation propery defines what values are applied by an animation outside its execution time.

 ## Syntax